Aleksandre/rpid/README.md

 Action        | Command
 ------------- | -------------
-grunt run | Start a development server on [http://localhost:3000/](http://localhost:3000/) grunt test --force | Run unit tests and analyze the code with jslint
+grunt run | Start a development server on [http://localhost:3000/](http://localhost:3000/) grunt run-ui | Start an instance of the Python UI grunt test --force | Run unit tests and analyze the code with jslint